 Dressed up in friendly pastel shades of musk pink and dusky green with pretty tiles and a couple of flamingos floating around, locally-owned Jack’s Coffee Roasters enjoys a pleasant open dining area facing both Palazzo Versace and Mirage’s marina and Broadwater beyond.

-In one corner stands the shiny new 7kg Phantom roaster, purchased locally from Coffee Roasters Australia, about to start production of house roasts of beans ethically sourced beans from local suppliers.
+In one corner stands the shiny new 7kg Phantom roaster, purchased locally from Coffee Roasters Australia, which has started production of 30kg of house roasts every Tuesday, beans ethically from local suppliers.
+The roast is 20% development time giving a medium roast, the single origin a light to medium roast, Jonathon tells us.

 “We want to showcase ethically sourced coffee with well-chosen food,” Head Roaster and GM Jonathon Rodgers tells us.
 “Our Australian importers work closely with farms to get the best coffee.”